suitcss/suit/doc/components.md

 authoring a component to be full-width or inline, it can better adapt to the dimensions of an ancestral context.

-## Nested components
+## Styling dependencies

-**A component should wrap a nested component in an element.** This wrapping element can be used to control dimensions, margins, and positioning of the nested component _without directly modifying it_.
-Inheritable styles can also be applied to this wrapper.
+**A component should not know about the implementation of its dependencies**.
+The appearance of dependencies must be configured using the interface they provide.

+Controlling dimensions, margins, position, and inheritable styles of a component can be done _indirectly_.
+Add a class to its root element, or wrap it in another element.

 ```css
 /* Excerpt */